akvo/akvo-flow/reports/doc/DeploymentNotes.md

 To generate a deployable WAR file for the `reports` application, run the following `lein` command:

-    lein ring uberwar reports.war
+    lein ring uberwar root.war

-This will generate a file called `reports.war` in the `target` directory of the project.
+This will generate a file called `root.war` in the `target` directory of the project.

 A new WAR file must be generated every time the application code changes.